Assisted Living Medication Management

 - Are all of the prescriptions being filled?

-- Are the medications organized in a weekly pillbox so that the elder gets the proper medications at the proper times?
+- Are the medications organized and labeled in the proper way so that medications are being taken at the proper times?

 - Is the elder actually taking the medications?

 - If Medicare and supplemental insurance are available, are claims and other issues being resolved?

 It’s no wonder that many elders need help in keeping their medications in order.
 In some unfortunate situations, some elders try to economize by taking reduced doses of prescribed medication or by deciding not to take it at all.

 If your elder needs medication support or supervision that you can’t provide yourself, you should know that you have options to consider.
 Many assisted living facilities, for example, offer help with basic healthcare needs, including medication management.
 For more active elders, some senior housing communities provide medication management.
 These are all living arrangements in which caring healthcare professionals are responsible for making sure that medications are taken as prescribed.
 77.5% of residents needed assistance with medications.

 Caregivers on duty always prepare and administer medication(s) to residents in a safe, effective and ethical manner.
 Their job is to make sure that all of the necessary steps are taken to ensure that there are no errors in the medications that are given.
 Our caregivers work hard to perform the following: